scaulfield01/pocketSF/README.md

 One Master branch / Development branch / Feature branches => fork off development branch.
 Research into the additional tools (jenkins and travis )

-Set of user stories that constitutes MVP:
+Set of user stories that constitutes ideal product:
-As a user you shall be able to find bike parking around a location As a user you shall be able to find all restaurants with adequate health scores / check in real time As a user you shall be able to find parking restrictions through visual representation.
+* As a user you shall be able to find bike parking around a location
+* As a user you shall be able to find all restaurants with adequate health scores / check in real time
+* As a user you shall be able to find parking restrictions through visual representation.
-*As a user you shall be able to find upcoming community events in my location.
+* As a user you shall be able to find upcoming community events in my location.
-As a user I would like to know how safe the neighborhood i am walkthough is .
+* As a user I would like some playful  functionality around pocket
-(los angeles crime )
-As a user I would like some playful  functionality around pocket As a user I could pin comments on to a map
+* As a user I could pin comments on to a map
-Tech stack and architecture:
-Mobile
-Web
-Meteor (android, react,
-backbone
-Ruby backend by leveraging the gem
-Designing the layout and the template

 Roles
-Steven : Design Ninja, Timeboxer
+* Steven : Design Ninja, Timeboxer
-Stephen : Product Manager Knight
+* Stephen : Product Manager Knight
-Max : Facilitator and UX Design Ninja
+* Max : Facilitator and UX Design Ninja

 GOALS FOR DAY
--Better understand with what data we want to work with X -define the app
+- Better understand with what data we want to work with X
+- define the app
 	- product road map
 	-one or two liner that describes its usefulness
--have a git repo created X
+- have a git repo created X
--make a decision on the stack (meteor) X
+- make a decision on the stack (meteor) X
--scope whats the hardest thing to do X
+- scope whats the hardest thing to do X
 - explore and decide on jenkin or travis or neither